Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Discussion

+Further challenges related to network connectivity include, for example, dynamic connectivity changes and loading of existing connectomes: first, modeling structural plasticity requires the efficient creation and removal of synapses during the simulation at runtime.
+A flexible framework for structural plasticity on a single GPU has recently been published~\cite{Knight2026}.
+Algorithms for distributed simulations across multiple GPUs are subject to future work.
+Second, large-scale models with data-driven connectivity (e.g., \cite{Gandolfi2023}) would benefit from efficient routines for loading complete connectomes from file instead of the current practice of initiating the network graph every time prior to the simulation phase.
+Future work introducing support for the SONATA format~\cite{Dai2020}, together with strategies for storing and subsequent reloading of network connectivity could enhance network construction capabilities accordingly.

+Aside from those challenges, this work shows the capability for NEST GPU to meet large-scale simulation requirements.
 Memory footprints shown in Figure~\ref{fig:gpu_memory} suggest that our reference implementation can scale to the largest current HPC systems.
 Emerging exascale machines are composed of fewer than ten thousand nodes, with each node providing high computational density.
 It could then host full machine runs and increase the neural network density at each node.
 The exascale supercomputer JUPITER Booster \cite{Herten24_1} uses NVIDIA GH200 super-chips (\url{https://resources.nvidia.com/en-us-grace-cpu/grace-hopper-superchip}, last visited: 05.09.2025).
 With this hardware reference, simulations of the scalable balanced network model would become possible at higher scale and almost double the number of compute nodes with respect to the Leonardo Booster, leading to simulations of networks with the same order of magnitude of neurons and synapses of the human cortex, while allocating individual synapse information.